Stellantis/api-standards/content/http-protocol.md

 ## Idempotent vs. Safe

 > **Keep idempotent and safe principles in mind when developing APIs.
-HTTP verbs that are idempotent must not lead to non idempotent operations and vice versa.**
+HTTP verbs that are idempotent MUST NOT lead to non idempotent operations and vice versa.**

 ### Idempotent

 An idempotent HTTP method is a HTTP method that **can be called many times without different outcomes**.
-It would not matter if the method is called only once, or ten times over. **The result should be the same**.
+It would not matter if the method is called only once, or ten times over. **The result MUST BE the same**.

 **Example**